 How to help a depressed spouse

 When you married your partner, you agreed to love and support them for better or for worse, through sickness and in health.
-You now find your vows being put to the test.
+Though you may have found it easy to maintain your connection when you were both in a good mental space, your vows are tested when one of you experiences emotional issues.

-Dealing with a depressed spouse can be challenging.
+Dealing with a depressed wife or depressed husband can be very challenging.
 Some days your partner is happy and productive, and other times they’re unable to tap into their sense of vitality.
 Your partner is suffering, and as a result, your marriage is now full of tension.

 Marriages in which one of the partners is depressed are nine times more likely to end in divorce, but don’t think your union is destined to fail just because one of you is struggling with depression.
 You can have a joyful, fulfilling union with your partner.
 By learning how to help a depressed spouse, you can go from living in a state of frustration to sustaining the vibrant marriage you know you’re both capable of.

 Understanding mental health